 A zoom link for the meeting will be sent to all members via the Google Group forum for those who cannot attend the meeting in person.

-The April 4, 2024, Prairie State Beekeepers meeting will be at the Sangamon County Farm Bureau Building.
+The August 1, 2024, Prairie State Beekeepers meeting will be at the Sangamon County Farm Bureau Building.
 Start time is 7 PM.

 A map to the location of the Farm Bureau Building can be found on the Summary of Events Page.